A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization

 \subsubsection{Proposed CNN-LSTM Model}

-The proposed CNN-LSTM architecture is trained by the CSI images from consecutive locations in a trajectory to exploit the time correlation between them.
-Each location in a trajectory appears in one different time step.
+The proposed CNN-LSTM model is trained on CSI images from successive locations in a trajectory, leveraging the temporal correlation between them.
+Each location in a trajectory corresponds to a distinct time instance.
 The length of a trajectory, or equivalently, the number of time steps, defines the memory length $T$ as illustrated in Fig.~\ref{fig:Loc_System}(b).
-Because all weights and hidden state values will be saved in every time step in a training trajectory~\cite{Zachary2015}, the number of time steps $T$ impacts the performance of LSTM and CNN-LSTM model.
-Larger $T$ reveals more information from the past but accumulates more errors on prediction \cite{Minh2019}.
-Under the constraints that the distance between consecutive locations is bounded by the maximum distance a user can travel within the sample interval in practical scenarios, the CNN-LSTM training trajectories are randomly generated based on the method proposed in~\cite{Minh2019}.
+Since all weights and hidden state values are stored at each time step in a training trajectory~\cite{Zachary2015}, the number of time steps $T$ influences the efficacy of LSTM and CNN-LSTM models.
+Larger $T$ incorporates more historical information but also exacerbates the temporal bias in predictions \cite{Minh2019}.
+Given that the distance between adjacent locations is restricted by the maximum distance a user can traverse within the sampling period, the CNN-LSTM training trajectories are randomly generated based on the method proposed in~\cite{Minh2019}.

 There are two main layers in our CNN-LSTM model (Fig. \ref{fig:Loc_System}(b)) including CNN and LSTM layers.
 While the input of CNN layer is the CSI image from locations in a trajectory, the input of LSTM layer is the output of the previous CNN layer.
-In other words, CNN will extract the CSI information from spatial domain, whereas LSTM will further exploit that information in the temporal domain.
-With the information from both domains, the ambiguity of CSI data is significantly mitigated.
-Subsection~\ref{sec:sim_result} will show experimental results to demonstrate this mitigation.
+In other words, CNN will extract the CSI information from the spatial domain, whereas LSTM will further exploit that information in the temporal domain.
+With the information from both domains, the ambiguity of CSI data is significantly reduced.
+Subsection~\ref{sec:sim_result} will show experimental results to demonstrate this reduction.